-GERM 101 - German Beginning Cultural and Communication I (3 credits)
+GERM 101 - German Beginning Culture and Communication I (3 credits)

 For students with no previous experience in German.
 Course develops cultural understanding and linguistic proficiency for communication in rudimentary social situations.
 Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of Germanic cultures; discussion (in English) of a problem or concern affecting those cultural groups.
 Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding Germanic peoples can be applied to other cultural experiences.
 Course conducted in German 50% of the time.
+Offered fall and spring semesters.